Types of Cofferdams

 It’s no secret that underwater construction poses a challenge to engineers around the world.
 Working above the waterline is quite achievable, however, when it comes to working below the waterline, innovative solutions must be created for a successful project.
 Many times, these solutions involve constructing cofferdams.

 Cofferdams are temporary structures created within a body of water to allow construction crews to completely dewater an area, allowing them to perform underwater construction such as laying foundations, pouring concrete, welding, and oil rig construction.
 Cofferdams can be completely customized for any given project and can be built in many different types and configurations to suit the needs of the project.
+They are essential for projects to build bridges, build dams, oil platforms, and bridge piers, as well as for developing international ports.
+Cofferdam construction enables infrastructure projects that connect communities and remains significant today in various construction scenarios.
 Often, the area must be dredged with submersible dredge pumps to remove soil and fine silts in order to level the ground before the cofferdam construction can begin.
 Projects like this are some of the most demanding in the construction industry.

 When you have to rely on technology in a very demanding work environment, going with a company that manufactures equipment that has excelled in the harshest applications in the world can pay big dividends.
 EDDY Pump Corporation’s Pumping and Dredging equipment has been put to the test in many such situations.
 The following article shows how EDDY Pump has provided endless value in cofferdam construction projects.